Example Mapping Template

 Identify outcomes, impacts, and success metrics.
 What do you hope to accomplish with a new product feature, and how does it contribute to your business objectives?
 Consider how you might track and test the success of each proposed feature – what behavior you’ll be looking for and measuring.

-Turn your stories into an action item.
-These stories can be turned into a development plan for Sprint planning.
+Turn your stories into action items.
+These stories can be turned into a development plan for a new feature or product.
 They can also form the basis of a minimum amount of features needed to be valuable to your customer.